shibboleth66/gorgonzola/docs/BotoSession.md

 Object representing an authenticated Boto3 session.

-Session can be created in any account/subscription in which the caller has permission to assume the specified Role.
+Session can be created in any account/subscription indicated by RoleArn.

+Caller must have permission to assume the specified Role.

 ### Request Syntax